DanielJohnHarty/DSTI_ShazzamForClothes/readme.md

 ### ***RETRO YOLO AKA: USING PIP***

-cd into your ShazzamForClothes directory and recreate it's virtual environment using the following commands:
+cd into your ShazzamForClothes directory and recreate it's virtual environment using the following commands. ***Note to use Powershell on Windows rather than CMD***, or any common command line tool in Mac or Linux:

 1. Ensure you're using Python 3.7 to guarantee environment parity.
-Enter the following command to check which pythonn version you're using:
+Enter the following command to check which python version you're using:

     ```python --version```